jkrumm/free-planning-poker/README.md

 Based on NextJs, tRPC, Drizzle and Mantine UI components.

-Mostly using Websocket communication utilizing Ably as Websocket service and Turso for edge DB.
+Mostly using Websocket communication utilizing Ably as Websocket service and self-hosted MariaDB using my [sideproject-docker-stack](https://github.com/jkrumm/sideproject-docker-stack).

 All "personal" data is stored only in the visitors local storage.